 If they have more than one keto coffee per day?
 That’s not only unhealthy, but it might end up sabotaging their weight loss efforts.
 Moral of the story: if you’re going to go the bulletproof route, stick with one per day.
 And remember, you can still add MCT oil to coffee without the extra fat.

 The benefits of MCT oil can be realized without drinking coffee at all.

-- Try a ready-to-drink beverage that already contains it: A tasty keto coffee substitute like Super Coffee already contains MCT oil, along with zero-carb monk fruit sweetener, with drastically lower levels of saturated fat and calories than bulletproof coffee.
+- Try a ready-to-drink beverage that already contains it: A tasty keto coffee substitute like Super Coffee already contains MCT oil along with zero-carb monk fruit sweetener.
+It has drastically lower levels of saturated fat and calories than bulletproof coffee.

 - Add it to other beverages: Smoothies are a popular “delivery mechanism” for MCT oil, and it can be added to virtually any other beverage, including tea.
-If you’re on keto, be careful what you use to make smoothie bases; most fruits are off-limits or strictly limited.
-There are lots of great recipes for keto smoothies online, using ingredients like avocado, peanut butter, cocoa powder, coconut milk and small amounts of berries.
+If you’re on keto, be careful what you use to make smoothie bases since most fruits are off-limits or strictly limited.
+There are lots of great recipes for keto smoothies online, using ingredients like avocado, peanut butter, cocoa powder, coconut milk, and small amounts of berries.